 When sentencing an offender, the court must consider whether there are any circumstances relating to the offence that means the offence is viewed more seriously in the eyes of the law (these are known as aggravating factors).
 These circumstances include such things as:

-- · Poor road or weather conditions. - There was evidence of an unacceptable standard of driving in addition to driving over the speed limit. - The location of the offence caused additional risk for example, driving at speed near a school. - There was a high level of traffic or pedestrians in the vicinity.
+- Poor road or weather conditions. - There was evidence of an unacceptable standard of driving in addition to driving over the speed limit. - · The location of the offence caused additional risk for example, driving at speed near a school.